Highway 101 Bicycle & Pedestrian Overcrossing

 Subscribe for Highway 101 Bicycle & Pedestrian Overcrossing UpdatesClick here to receive email notifications on Highway 101 Bicycle & Pedestrian Overcrossing updates.

 A Bicycle and Pedestrian Overcrossing Spanning Highway 101

-City staff will present the Highway 101 Bicycle and Pedestrian Overcrossing Project to the Art in Public Places Committee.
+On April 4, 2022, City staff presented the Highway 101 Bicycle and Pedestrian Overcrossing Project to the Art in Public Places Committee.
 The presentation will include project background, visual context and rendered designs, discuss potential locations for public art in the project, and receive committee input.

 Watch December 8 Community Meeting

-Join us on Wednesday, December 8, at 5:30 p.m. for a virtual community meeting where City staff will report on the design direction received from the Design Review Board and provide the community with an opportunity to learn more about this dynamic project.
+On December 8, City staff will reported on the design direction received from the Design Review Board and provided the community an opportunity to learn more about this dynamic project.